Oubaida996/TypeScript-Learning/ReadME.md

       $ tsc --watch

+Now we can shortcut all above things using the commend after install the package

+      $ npm i ts-node -g

+      $ ts-node index.ts

 - TypeScript Language Services - The TypeScript language service provides the relevant information which helps the editors and other tools to give better features such as IntelliSense and automated refactoring.
 It supports some standard editor operations like statement completion, signature help, code formatting and outlining, etc.

 ### Why Use TypeScript?